LucasJMO/E6Plus/README.md

 ### Designation of Open Content

-All text in this repository is declard Open Content, as per Section 15 of the Open Game License.
+All text in this repository is declared Open Content, as per Section 15 of the Open Game License.